HL7/fhir-military-service/input/pagecontent/implementation.md

 Service History  </span></a></h5>

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:"Verdana",sans-serif;
-color:black'>This use case is part of in the proposed verification API based on FHIR.
+color:black'>This use case is part of the proposed verification API based on FHIR.
 If this search operation returns one or more <b>Observation </b>resources that conform </span><a href="#BKM_1EE5C72B_FAB7_48FE_81D2_FE7E3F24BBE0"><span style='font-size:10.0pt;font-family:"Verdana",sans-serif'>Military Service